MMGM for July 8, 2024

 *Please note: these posts are not a reflection of my own opinions on the books featured.
 Each blogger is responsible for their own MMGM content and I do not pre-screen reviews ahead of time, nor do I control what books they choose.
 I simply assemble the list based on the links that are emailed to me.

-ALWAYS in the MIDDLE has a review of Matt Sprouts and the Curse of the Ten Broken Toes by Matthew Eicheldinger.
+ALWAYS in the MIDDLE has a review of A WHISPER OF CURSES by J. Elle.

-Karen Yingling at Mrs. Yingling Reads always has a fantastic MMGM book to share.
-Be sure to check it out along with last Tuesday’s review of MILLIE.
+Karen Yingling at Mrs. Yingling Reads has a MG book to share every day.
+Be sure to check out her MMGM selection for this week along with last Friday’s review of FAKER.

 (Make sure you put MMGM or Marvelous Middle Grade Monday in the subject line so it gets sorted accurately–and please don’t forget to say what book you’re featuring)